Use this page to understand:

 • how you can report non-compliant campaign activity to Council.

-If you want to place banners, posters, signs and stickers around the City of Boroondara to promote someone or something, you must follow the rules laid down in Council’s Amenity Local Law and the Boroondara Planning Scheme.
+If you want to place banners, posters, signs and stickers around the City of Boroondara to promote someone or something, you must follow the rules laid down in our Amenity Local Law and the Boroondara Planning Scheme.

 The City of Boroondara supports campaign activities in line with freedom of expression, fair access and public safety and amenity.